fablabbcn/mdef-docs/docs/2023-24/year-1/t1/the-machine-paradox/index.md

 ![](/assets/images/2023-24/year-1/t-1/the-machine-paradox-deliverables.png)

+Students are requested to submit all the material requested by the faculty + their reflections about the seminar on their personal blog on the [MDEF repository](https://mdef.fablabbcn.org/2023-24/students/) on GitHub within a maximum of 1 week after the students’ submission deadline.

+**In addition, videos and presentations must be submitted in the Submission folder within the seminar's Google Drive folder, which we share with you.**

 - Write a post out your weekly experience (personal MDEF webpage)
 - Deliver the forensic report completely filled
 - Reflect your learning goals and possible applications of the technology learned